Create GSA + STEAM blueprint

 2.1 Create a New Serverβ

-Go to the Install new game server page and start a new game server using the blueprint we just created.
+Go to the Install new game server page and launch a new game server using your blueprint.

 Click Install game server now